xaman27x/Rainfall_Statistics_and_Analysis/README.md

 ## Installation

 1. Clone the repository: https://github.com/xaman27x/Rainfall_Statistics_and_Analysis
-2. Run the Server Side Script: node server.js
+2. Run the Server Side Script at a given port on your Local Machine: node server.js
-3. Open the index.html in your local machine.
+3. Open the url http;//localhost:{port} in your local machine.

 ## Dependencies